 |Rigor of Secondary School Record||Very Important|

-To apply, all applicants to Pace University must submit the following items.
-Double check with Pace University's admissions department to confirm all application materials and requirements.
+To apply to Pace University, all applicants must submit the following items.
+Check in with Pace University's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 |Transcript of High School Record||√|

 Students admitted to Pace University have an average unweighted GPA of 3.4.

 Out of all students that were admitted, 28% submitted a class rank.
 At Pace University 19% of students ranked in the top 10% of their graduating class in high school, 43% were in the top 25% and 83% were in the top 50%.

 At Pace University, student GPAs fall in the following ranges.

 |3.25 and 3.49||22%|